tbrowder/FontFactory/README.md

 DESCRIPTION
 ===========

-**FontFactory** is a package that provides easy handling of the GNU FontFactory set of OpenType fonts which descended from the classic Adobe Type 1 free fonts shown in Table 2 below.
+**FontFactory** is a package that provides easy handling of the set of GNU FreeFont OpenType fonts which descended from the classic Adobe Type 1 free fonts shown in Table 2 below.
 Unlike the original Adobe fonts, these fonts also include thousands of Unicode characters.
 The fonts are also among the few, freely-available fonts that have Type 1 kerning.

-See [https://www.gnu.org/software/freefont/sources/](https://www.gnu.org/software/freefont/sources/) for much more information on the sources and Unicode coverage of the GNU FontFactory collection.
+See [https://www.gnu.org/software/freefont/sources/](https://www.gnu.org/software/freefont/sources/) for much more information on the sources and Unicode coverage of the FontFactory GNU FreeFonts collection.

 Note the *Code* and *Code2* columns.
-Each row contains equivalent code you may use to select the FontFactory face.
+Each row contains equivalent code you may use to select the FreeFont face.
 You can also use the reference number.

 Table 1
 -------